chunloy/desktop-cnc-router/README.md

 ## Introduction

+As the title suggests, this README is about my creation process of a desktop CNC router.
+First, I'll discuss why I decided to build this and the process that went into its construction.
+This project challenged me to learn different workflow patterns in new CAD software (Fusion 360) and design principles related to 3D printing.
+I had a lot of fun throughout this process and hope this project inspires you to tinker with your creations.

 The motivation for this project stems from my passion for microcontrollers.
 Previously my prototypes relied on many jumper wires and breadboards, which were not appealing.
 I needed a way to make custom circuit boards so my devices could be more compact.
 Additionally, I wanted the option to work with other materials such as acrylic, wood, and aluminum.
 All of this sounds like a job for a CNC!
 But what does CNC mean?
 CNC stands for *computer numerical control* and refers to any machining tool whose motion is controlled by a computer.
 3D printing is an example of a CNC.

 Entry-level CNCs are becoming quite popular among the hobbyist community, but there are two problems: